Adjusting your digital marketing strategy during a pandemicCarl Accardo2021-12-17T10:51:36-06:00

 As physical businesses are either temporarily or permanently shutting their doors, a modernized digital marketing strategy will play an important role as t show your business weathers the current pandemic as well as future life-altering events such as natural disasters.
 First and foremost maintaining a marketing presence will make a transition easier after this crisis is over.

 If you have been considering a website design or redesign, now it will likely be an opportune time to shift your focus to equally serving your customers online, as opposed to mainly in a brick and mortar store.
 More than ever, consumers will be using the internet to find information or buy products they need.
 From food take-out to doctor visits, the technology exists to help lower the unnecessary interaction between people especially since many communities are now pushing a stay-at-home or work-from-home lifestyle for the immediate future.
 The financial investment in your website will not be wasted as it will still be a viable tool once the pandemic has passed.
 It will also be in place in case a need arises in the future.

 2) Social media activity

 If there has ever been a time that you need to engage people with social media, it is now.
-We are living in a situation where we can’t meet up with friends, co-workers, business partners, vendors, customers or attending networking opportunities.
+We are living in a situation where we can’t meet up with friends, co-workers, business partners, vendors, customers or attend networking opportunities.
 You need to stay in touch with those individuals that you rely on the most.